VictorGrycuk/streamdeck-repository-watcher/README.md

 All of these are optional filters that can be stacked.

-The GitHub API is more limited regarding on the filters that can be applied to the pull requests request, so I plan to add to add a way to add custom filter to compensate for this.
+The GitHub API is more limited regarding on the filters that can be applied to the pull requests request, so if you wish to fine tune the counting of pull requests,  you will have to use the custom filters.

 - **Base Branch.** Will return the amount of pull requests with a given base branch
 - **Head.** Will return the amount of pull requests with a given head